feldera/feldera/docs/docs/demos/secops.md

 The demo includes a program and a pipeline.
-To see the SQL for these tables and views, start the Feldera Platform demo, visit <http://localhost:8085/>, click on Existing Programs in the sidebar, and then click on the pencil icon next to SecOps demo.
+To see the SQL for these tables and views, start the Feldera Platform demo, visit <http://localhost:8085/>, click on SQL Programs in the sidebar, and then click on the pencil icon next to SecOps demo.
 It shows a SQL program with a `CREATE TABLE` command for each table and a `CREATE VIEW` command for each view.